 very briefly, but from what I’ve seen it’s pretty interesting!

 I actually tried something similar years ago with Common Lisp, it turned out to be super simple.
 I was building a Lisp-customizable i3 status bar program (I ended up writing it writing it in CHICKEN Scheme, though).
 Turns it didn’t require much: Swank is available via Quicklisp, so you can just add it to your Common Lisp program and voilà, you have a REPL connection available.
-I recorded the thing in action via video to demonstrate how simple and powerful this concept is.

 These days I work with a multitude of application platforms and the Java Virtual Machine is one of them.
 Java has powerful introspectability, from its native debugger support to protocols like JMX and even the more modern (and seriously amazing!)
 Java Flight Recorder.
 I’ve actually been able to find bugs using JMX, a web server was routinely freezing during high traffic hours – but only for 0.5% of the requests or so, still, this (barely) under the SLA we had for the service.
 Turns out there was a thread starvation issue: when traffic was sufficiently large, other background processes were exhausting the thread pool reserved for incoming connections, causing the web server to not be able to receive incoming connections for a short period of time.
 Long story short, I found these incidents via JMX, and was able to pinpoint the issue.
 The fix was to use separate thread pools for the web server HTTP traffic and then background I/O.